Toxic algae

 - Avoid boating, swimming, water skiing and recreating in contaminated waters.

-- If you or your pet are exposed to water contaminated with toxic algae, rinse off with fresh water as soon as possible.
+- If you or your pet are exposed to water contaminated with toxic algae, rinse off with fresh tap water as soon as possible.
+Watch for symptoms and seek medical/veterinary attention if necessary.

 - Don’t let pets or livestock swim in or drink from areas where you know there is an alert in place, or the water is discoloured, you see foam, scum, or mats of algae on the water.

-- If pets (especially dogs) swim in contaminated water, rinse them off immediately — do not let them lick the algae or water off their fur.
+- If pets (especially dogs) swim in contaminated water, rinse them off with clean tap water immediately — do not let them lick the algae or water off their fur.

 - Respect any water body closures announced by Public Health South or Environment Southland.